-The IUAs with the highest infrastructure costs to implement the REC under 2040 water demands are, for the Breede - H16, H17, A1, A2+A3, B4 - and for the Gouritz - D7, G15 (Table 6-1 and Figure 6-1).
-For every node in each of these eight IUAs the water requirements for the ESBC replaced the relatively higher water requirements for the REC, unless that node was associated with special conservation areas, in which case the REC water requirement values were retained.
+The IUAs with the highest infrastructure costs to implement the REC under 2040 water demands are H16, H17, A1, A2, A3 and B4 in the Breede and D7 and G15 in the Gouritz (Table 6-1 and Figure 6-1).
+For every node in each of these eight IUAs the water requirements for the REC were replaced with the lower water requirements of the ESBC scenario, unless that node was associated with special conservation areas.